psu13/mutable-hakyll/draft/quantum.md

 ### Basis Vectors

-There is one final important fact about vector spaces that we need to cover so that the language we use later will make sense.
+There is a third important fact about Hilbert spaces that we need to cover so that the language we use later will make sense.
 In a vector space a _basis_ is a set of vectors that one can use to represent any other vector in the space using linear combinations.
 If this set is _finite_, meaning that you can count up the number of basis vectors you need